QuentinRa/blog.quentinra.dev/proj/project-management/cdc/fs.md

 The name is giving you a hint, these specifications are focused on the functionalities of the project.
-Basically, you need to explain everything the project team will have to deal with, and do that for each task/functionality.
+You need to explain inside everything that the project team will have to deal with, functionality by functionality.

 <hr class="sl">